 The first node you define must be the node that you have logged into, in order to perform cluster administration.
-You must use the hostname that appears in /etc/sys\id for the first node defined.
+You must use the hostname that appears in /etc/sys\id.

 Note: Within the tasks, you can click on any blue text to get more information about that concept or input field.
 In every task, the cluster configuration will not update until you click on OK.